djpinger/pf2e-foundryvtt-vendor-roll-tables/README.md

 ### Item References

-- Most items reference the standard PF2e equipment compendium
+- **All items reference valid PF2e equipment compendium entries**
-- Items should appear with proper stats, pricing, and descriptions
+- Items appear with proper stats, pricing, and descriptions when clicked
-- Some items (especially in Tavern Services and Exotic Goods) are custom text entries with prices
+- Full integration with FoundryVTT's item system for drag-and-drop functionality
+- Compatible with merchant modules and inventory management

 ## Customization